backdrop-contrib/menu_attach_block/README.txt

 * Click 'Edit' on the menu item you want to attach a block to.
 * Select a block in the 'Attach Block' fieldset.
   * If you want to replace the menu link entirely, set <block> as the path.
+* You may also choose an orientation for the parent menu.
+This effects how blocks are shown.
+Choose horizontal for horizontal navigation bars, and vertical for sidebar navigation.

 The block will now appear in your menu.